 The second evidence session was held on 24 July.
 The Commission heard from Gerard Sinclair and Chris Reddick, representing the Scottish CCRC, and experienced criminal barristers Michael Birnbaum QC, Henry Blaxland QC, and Kirsty Brimelow QC.
 The transcript of the Scottish CCRC’s evidence is available here.
 The barristers’ evidence is available here.

-The record of the second session has been made available with the help of JUST: Transcription, a product of JUST: Access Ltd, a not-for-profit social enterprise that harnesses technology to overcome barriers to justice.
-To find out more, please visit www.just-transcription.com or contact the team at firstname.lastname@example.org.
-Many thanks to JUST: Access for their kind assistance.
+The transcripts have been made available with the assistance of JUST: Transcription, a product of JUST: Access Ltd, a not-for-profit social enterprise that harnesses technology to overcome barriers to justice.
+To find out more, please visit www.just-transcription.com or contact the team at email@example.com.